Politics of the United States: Antiquated institutions

-The US doesn't recommend its own political system to its allies creating new constitutions.
-Democratic backsliding concerns have led to some academics on the other hand to warn that thanks in part to the rulings of the Supreme Court that exacerbated the flaws in these ancient institutions, the U.S. is already a one-party state, and no longer meets the minimum requirements to be considered a democracy.
+Democratic backsliding concerns have led to some academics to warn that Supreme Court rulings, among other factors, have exacerbated the flaws in American institutions, creating a one-party state that longer meets the minimum requirements to be considered a democracy.

 Suggested reforms

 Electing Supreme Court justices

 With an implementation of term limits and holding elections for Supreme Court justices, the United States could solve the contentious battle for when Supreme Court members unexpectedly die.
 Packing the Supreme Court proposals would fade away if an election was going to decide the outcome.
 Thirty-three states already elect their state supreme courts.
 William Watkins Jr., a constitutional scholar from the Independent Institute on National Public Radio, stated his proposal for 8 to 10-year one-time term limits, he also said justices are supposed to be like umpires calling balls and strikes in the game but are acting more like coaches tinkering with starting lineups, and calling hit and runs.
 Local district attorneys and county sheriffs are elected and so could Supreme Court justices.
 The United States Senate used to be appointed by state legislatures before the 17th Amendment was passed in 1913 for them to be elected.
 A second constitutional convention of the states to amend the Constitution could be a way for this reform to proceed.